 The Christkind and the Weihnachtsmann

-In the 1990s Germany began to see more and more of the American Santa Claus figure, in movies and advertising.
-Known as the Weihnactsmann, he is a completely secular gift-giver.
-(I can just imagine that German parents now have to face what my parents did… only in reverse).
-Traditionalists in the Catholic and Lutheran church are advocating for a return to the Christkind… to bring the religious meaning back to Christmas.
+In the 1990s, Germany began to see more and more of the American Santa Claus figure in movies and advertising.
+Known as the Weihnactsmann, he is an entirely secular gift-giver.
+(I can imagine that German parents now have to face what my parents did… only in reverse.)
+Traditionalists in the Catholic and Lutheran churches are advocating for a return to Christkind to bring the religious meaning back to Christmas.
 How this will play out remains to be seen.

 Do you get a visit from the Christkind?

-The memories of Christmas Eve and the anticipation… waiting for the arrival of the Christkind are crystal clear in my mind.
-In my heart I will associate a ringing of the bell with a visit from the Christkind, and the golden light and gemütlichkeit of Heilig Abend or Christmas Eve.
+My memories of Christmas Eve and the anticipation of waiting for the arrival of Christkind are crystal clear in my mind.
+In my heart, I will associate the ringing of the bell with a visit from Christkind and the golden light and gemütlichkeit of Heilig Abend or Christmas Eve.

 I got to MEET the Christkind!